 Why Have a Micro Wedding?

-I’ve seen a lot of comments online that view micro weddings as the lesser option when compared to a small wedding.
+I’ve seen a lot of comments online that view micro weddings as a lesser option when compared to a small wedding.
 And for some brides and grooms, that might be true.
 They might dream of that larger wedding.
 But there are a lot of great reasons to have a micro wedding.

 Maybe for whatever reason, you need to plan a wedding more quickly.
 Micro weddings can be planned much faster than large events.
 Depending on how quickly you can get a marriage license, you can pull together a micro wedding in just a few days.